ICTQual ISO 14064 – Greenhouse Gas Accounting and Verification

 7. Legal, Regulatory, and Market Considerations

 Below are the learning outcomes associated with each of the study units for the ISO 14064 – Greenhouse Gas Accounting and Verification course.
-By the end of the course, participants will be able to demonstrate their knowledge and application of the key concepts related to greenhouse gas (GHG) management and the ISO 14064 standard.
+By the end of the course, learners will be able to demonstrate their knowledge and application of the key concepts related to greenhouse gas (GHG) management and the ISO 14064 standard.

 1. Introduction to ISO 14064 and GHG Management